 Taking proper care of an orchestral string instrument requires more than just changing the strings regularly.
 It’s also important to clean your instrument regularly.
 After each time you play, wipe down your instrument with a soft, clean, lint-free cloth to remove rosin buildup on the strings, as well as any dust, oil, or sweat.
 This is incredibly important for protecting the sound, as excess rosin will dampen the sound of your instrument’s strings.
 In the rare cases that your instrument needs to be polished, make sure to use only a commercial polish appropriate for your instrument.
 Using furniture polish could cause damage to the varnish, while using water could cause the instruments seems to open.

 Another thing which can impact the sound of your instrument is the effect of the climate.
 Orchestral string instruments, such as the violin or cello, are extremely sensitive to temperature and humidity.
 Exposure to harsh climate even for short periods of time can cause structural damage to the instrument which will severely harm the sound that you produce when you play.
 To protect the instrument’s sound, make sure it’s always stored in a controlled climate.
 Never leave an orchestral string instrument in a car.
-Storing your instrument in a controlled environment will not only help to avoid damage caused by exposure to extreme temperatures and fluctuations in humidity, it will also help avoid accidental damage that can occur from kicks, bumps, drops, or other unfortunate incidents which can cause structural damage.
+Storing your instrument in a controlled environment, or utilizing a humidifier, will not only help to avoid damage caused by exposure to extreme temperatures and fluctuations in humidity, it will also help avoid accidental damage that can occur from kicks, bumps, drops, or other unfortunate incidents which can cause structural damage.
 Preserving the structural integrity of your instrument, protecting it from harsh climates, and making sure to clean it carefully after every use are fundamental to ensuring a quality sound.